andrenoberto/TrafficPetri/README.md

 - `About` option gets details about the release you're running.
 Keyboard shortcut `CTRL + A`.
 - `Contribute` option opens a web page to pull request's section of this repo.
 Keyboard shortcut `CTRL + C`.
 - `Report a Bug` option opens a web page to issues' section of this repo.
 Keyboard shortcut `CTRL + R`.
+- `Check For Updates...` option redirects you to this repo's releases section so you can check if you're on the latest version.
+Keyboard shortcut `CTRL + C`.
 - `Help` option gets details about how to get futher information of this application.
 Keyboard Keyboard shortcut `F1`.

 ### Main Panel